-The auditorium is equipped with a mechanical ventilation system which is serving 100% fresh, filtered air and does not recirculate it.
+The auditorium is equipped with a mechanical ventilation system.
 There are CO2 monitors built into the system.

 The foyer space is an atrium which has very high ceilings, doors and windows that are frequently or always open, depending on the risks at that time.